Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Fully discrete finite element approximations

 We consider the following linear fully discrete analogue of $(\BGNmckappa_h)^h$.

 $(\BGNmckappa_m)^h$: Let $\vec X^0 \in \Vhpartialzero$.
 For $m=0,\ldots,M-1$, find $(\vec X^{m+1}, \kappa^{m+1}) \in \Vh \times V^h$, with $\vec X^{m+1} - \vec X^m \in \xspace^h$, such that

 Note that the scheme $(\BGNmckappa_m)^h$ is a natural generalisation of the scheme \cite[$(\BGNmckappa_m)^h$]{hypbol} to the case of open curves.
 The scheme $(\BGNmckappa_m)^h$ has the advantage that it is linear, recall \eqref{eq:mathcalK}, and that it asymptotically inherits the equidistribution property from $(\BGNmckappa_h)^h$, \eqref{eq:sd}.
+Observe that we have chosen the explicit and implicit terms in \eqref{eq:fd} such that we obtain a linear scheme for which existence and uniqueness can be shown.
+The basic structure of the scheme goes back to \cite[(2.3)]{triplejMC}.
+In fact, for a closed curve in the Euclidean plane the scheme $(\BGNmckappa_m)^h$ collapses to that approximation of curvature flow.

 We make the following mild assumption. \begin{tabbing} $(\mathfrak A)^{h}$\quad \= Let $|\vec{X}^m_\rho| > 0$ for almost all $\rho\in I$, and let $\dim \spa \left\{ \vec\omega^m(q_j) : q_j \in \overline I\setminus \partial_0 I \right\} = 2$. \end{tabbing}